 If you are ready to make some big changes and you have the money to invest, it’s best to install a complete aftermarket exhaust system.
 It’s the perfect way to maximize how much airflow is permitted, allowing for a super loud sound.

 The standard stock exhaust from the manufacturer is very restrictive, looking to quiet the sound as much as possible.
 By removing these restrictions, the aftermarket exhaust perfects the way the airflow should be.
 However, you want to choose something that’s specifically meant for your goals and is designed to work with your vehicle.
 If you aren’t sure what’s best, you should talk with a professional.

-You can either choose to replace the entire exhaust pipe from the exhaust manifold with an aftermarket exhaust system or choose a cat-back exhaust system.
-Catback exhaust pipes are the most popular choice and this means that you replace everything from the catalytic converter and back.
-You can find many cat-back exhausts on the market and they will give your car a louder and deeper sound, yet still have a functioning cat.
+You can either choose to replace the entire exhaust pipe from the exhaust manifold with an aftermarket exhaust system, or choose a cat-back exhaust system.
+Catback exhaust pipes are the most popular choice, and this means that you replace everything from the catalytic converter and back.
+You can find many cat-back exhausts on the market.
+They will give your car a louder and deeper sound while still having a functioning cat.

 Is It Illegal to Make the Exhaust Louder?

 There are plenty of ways to make the exhaust louder that are legal to perform.
-On the other hand, you could do a lot of these steps and find out that you are breaking the law.
-If you eliminate any exhaust parts, such as the muffler or catalytic converter, you could end up in trouble.
+However, keep in mind that not all of the options I’ve listed above are legal, and performing some of them could land you in hot water depending on what jurisdiction you live in.
+In particular, if you eliminate any exhaust parts, such as the muffler or catalytic converter, you could end up in trouble.
 Emission restrictions are very strict, with some states requiring regular inspections.